bloominstituteoftechnology/React-Insta-Clone/DAY_FOUR_README.md

 ### Focus (Day IV)

-- Be able to use styled-components to add functional styles to their React Components
+- Be able to use styled-components to add functional styles to your React Components
 - Be able to explain why state driven views and components are useful patterns for scalability, composability, and reuse and how React enables those patterns

 ### Daily Setup (Day III)